kfrank/volunteer-coordinator-playbook/content/playbook/day-of-event/03-clear-start-and-end/index.md

 ---
-title: "Have a Clear Start and End Time"
+title: "Have A Clear Start And End Time"
 section: "Day of Event"
 sectionPage: "03"
 type: child